t4d-gmbh/working-with-git/source/git/principles.md

 In the `git`-context this translates to:

-**You need to know a specific commit on a specific branch that represent a healthy state**
+**You need to know a specific commit on a specific branch that represents a healthy state**

 More precisely this state should: